zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Blaire says that she only knows a few stock phrases, “and even  those I can only say haltingly.”
 “To speak haltingly” (haltingly) means ver y slowly and with hesitation, or periods of silence between the words.
 Th is is very common if you are a beginner in a language, you will speak haltingl y.
 You’ll say something and then you’ll stop and you’ll think and you’ll say something else; that’s to speak haltingly.
 Blaire says she only speaks haltingly “if I don ’t freeze up altogether.”
 “To freeze up” is a two-word phrasal verb meaning to be  unable to do or say anything, usually because you’re very nervous or frightened : “I saw a beautiful woman and I went up to her to ask her name.
 And then , when I opened my mouth, I froze up.”
 “Froze” being the past tense of “f reeze.”
 I wasn’t able to do anything, I was too nervous; I froze up.
 That’s why I d idn’t have any girlfriends in high school!

  Blaire is saying that she is too nervous and she doesn’t kno w very much of the language to speak.
 So, Antonio says, “Give me the phra se book.
 A “phrase book” is a small book that has different expressions in a foreign language.
 People often have them when they travel to a country whe re they don’t speak the language, so it helps them find the words they need to say what they mean.
 Phrase books are almost always bilingual by definition, so you have the phrase in your language and then in the language you’re trying t o speak.
 Antonio says, “Give me the phrase book.
 I’ll see if I can get through  to him.”
-“To get through to (someone)” means to help someone understand what you ar e saying, to communicate your ideas to someone.
+“To get through to (someone)” means to help someone understand what you are saying, to communicate your ideas to someone.

 Antonio is going to try to use the phrase book to get th rough to this man.
 Blaire says, “What are you going to say?”
 Antonio says, “I don’t know, but we’re two fairly articulate people.”
 “Articulate” means to be ab le to speak clearly and to be understood, to communicate your ideas in a way that othe r people can understand.
 Antonio says, “We should be able to cobble t ogether a few sentences to get our point across, don’t you think?”
 “To cobble (cobble) together” is a two-word verb meaning to use different  pieces of information to create something useful, especially if you don’t have a clea r plan about what you’re doing.
 If you have a situation that you didn’t expect, you may need to cobble together a solution; take a little information from here, take some help from over here, and put them together so that you can su rvive – you can get through the situation.